Angus Robertson: Controversies

-Expenses claims

 In 2015, The Daily Telegraph reported that Robertson's second home expenses had included a television costing £1,119, a £400 home cinema system, £500 for a bed, £20 for a corkscrew and £2,324 for a sofa bed.
 The home cinema system was initially denied by the expenses office; however, Robertson appealed this decision and it was subsequently awarded.

 In 2017 it was reported in several newspapers that Robertson had sold his second home in London, the mortgage on which was paid on expenses, as part of his divorce settlement.
 Robertson had previously pledged to repay the value of the expenses on the property and donate any profit to charity.